MarufZak/study-logs/grokking-web-application-security/README.md

 ![TLS cipher suite](./assets/tls-cipher-suite.png)

 Encryption is encouraged via web servers such as NGINX, by redirecting to HTTPS.
 It can also be done in application servers, using HTTP Strict Transport Security (HSTS), by specifying `Strict-Transport-Security: max-age=123` in HTTP response.

+Here is TLS traffic encryption flow:

+1. Client generates nonce and sends to server, alongside supported encryption algorithms.
+2. Server generates nonce and sends to client, alongside the certificate and encryption algorithm to use.
+3. Client and server generate random private key, and derive public from it.
+They share the public key, and keep the private key in secret.
+With the help of Diffie-Hellman algorithm, same output is produced when both parties combine private key with public key of other party.
+4. Both combine secret, and the nonces (with HKDF function).
+The result is session key.
+This session key is used as symmetric key to encrypt/decrypt the traffic.

 ### Encryption at rest